 Once you realize that a dirty kid is a happy kid, your camping trip will be much more fun.
 You will lose if you spend the trip trying to keep your kids clean.
 When we went camping, the kids would come home about 5 shades tanner than usual.

 Only they weren’t tan; they were super dirty.
-Dirt doesn’t hurt anyone, though, and it comes off easily once you are home.
+Dirt doesn’t hurt anyone, though; it comes off easily once you are home.
 So, of course, we would change their underwear and clothes, but they would be playing in the dirt the next minute.

 As long as they are safe and not getting into danger, there really isn’t anything to stress about.
 Pack clothes that you really don’t care about.
 Don’t let your kids bring their special sweaters or other favorite clothes.

 If your toddler has an accident, you need a way to clean them off.
 Dirt is one thing, but a soiled baby is not ok.
-Take one of your camping bins, empty it out and use it for a portable bathtub for baby.
+Take one of your camping bins, empty it, and use it for a portable bathtub for your baby.

 Bring ziplock bags for clothes that get soiled with poop or pee.
 You need to take these home but don’t want to smell them all the way home.

 Make sure you put soiled clothes in the car at night.
-Bears and other animals may be curious about these smells, don’t encourage them.
+Bears and other animals may be curious about these smells but don’t encourage them.

 Bring extra plastic grocery bags for dirty diapers.
 You will need to take these to the garbage right away.
 Nobody wants these lying around the campsite.

 It can be an old beach towel or whatever works for you.
-Just make sure it is close to the baby wipes, plastic bags, and anything else you need to change a poopy diaper.
+Make sure it is close to the baby wipes, plastic bags, and anything else you need to change a poopy diaper.

 You will also need a designated changing station for the middle of the night changes.
 This must be inside the tent and have all the baby wipes and plastic bags available.